cblb-app/cblb-articles/2022/cblb-checkin-reanalysis-enhencement-en.md

-# CBLB check-in gameplay, character refinement and room for improvement
+# Cblb.app check-in gameplay, character refinement and room for improvement

 After more than 20 days of operation, the CBLB economic system has entered a relatively stable state, which includes relatively stable liquidity and relatively stable number of check-ins.